Diallo75012/langGraph_little_brain_rag_app_work_helper/README.md

 # will start the script: `clear_cache.py`
 ./setup_cron.sh
 ```
+But if TTL is set in Redis no need to clear the cache as Redis is gonna get rid of it according to the TTL.

 ### Tips:
 - For the learning curve, take the habit to print the states after every `nodes` in order to understand what has been updated in the state